fusioncharts/dev_centre_docs/getting-started/jquery/your-first-gauge-using-jquery.md

 </div>
 </div>

 That's it!
-Your first chart using `jquery-fusioncharts` is ready.
+Your first gauge using `jquery-fusioncharts` is ready.

 ## Problem rendering the chart?